Channels are an important snap concept. They define which release of a snap is installed and tracked for updates.

 Tracks are listed in the channels section of the output from

-In the above output, the Skype snap includes an insider track to publish new builds of the application intended for its internal QA team.
-You can also see which tracks a snap support by clicking Other versions from its onlone Store entry.
+In the above output, the Skype snap includes the aforementioned insider track.
+You can also see which tracks a snap support by clicking Other versions from its online Store entry.

 Developers must currently make a request for tracks to be added to their snap via the #store-requests forum category.
 Releases are verified and checked to ensure that reasonable user expectations are being met.
 For example, only 3.2.* versions are accepted into a 3.2 track.